Rafapp/Prim/readme.md

 ## Contributing

 This project is completely open source, meaning the community is not only allowed but encouraged to make pull requests!
-Feel free to contribute if there are any features you'd like to see, of any bugs needing fixes.
+Feel free to contribute if there are any features you'd like to see, or any bugs needing fixes.